XorSum/systemds-remac/README.md

 In addition, there are options to run ReMac:

-* The default estimator of matrix sparsity is metadata-based.
+* The default matrix sparsity estimator is metadata-based.
 To use the MNC estimator, you need to add `-mnc` in the command line.

 * ReMac uses the dynamic programming-based method for adaptive elimination in default.
 To use the enumeration method, you need to add `-optimizer force` in the command line.